andreafalzetti/andreafalzetti.github.io/content/blog/2023-03-30-aws-lambda-our-experience.md

 ### 📟 Get paged when it fails

-Your code will fail and you want know when that happens.
+Your code will fail and you want to know when that happens.
 We use `serverless-plugin-aws-alerts` to instrument CloudWatch alarms and dashboards for our Lambdas and [OpsGenie](https://www.atlassian.com/software/opsgenie) to page us on Slack or on our phones.

 You need to configure OpsGenie to use SNS and then the simplest approach is alert on failures, for example `serverless.yml`: